jinlinxu/office-js-docs/docs/overview/office-add-ins.md

-# Office Add-ins platform overview
+# Office Add-ins platform overview-JinlinUpdate

 Office Add-ins enable you to extend Office clients such as Word, Excel, PowerPoint, and Outlook using web technologies like HTML, CSS and JavaScript.